ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 ========================

-When a built-in profile is enabled, the mClock scheduler calculates the low level mclock parameters [*reservation*, *weight*, *limit*] based on the profile enabled for each client type.
+When a built-in profile is enabled, the mClock scheduler calculates the low level mclock parameters [*reservation, weight, limit*] based on the profile enabled for each client type.
 The mclock parameters are calculated based on the max OSD capacity provided beforehand.
-As a result, the following mclock config parameters cannot be modified when using any of the built-in profiles:
+As a result, the following mclock config parameters cannot be modified when using any of the built-in profiles,

 - ``osd_mclock_scheduler_client_res``
 - ``osd_mclock_scheduler_client_wgt``